-A yearly assessment of road pavement condition is carried out and the results used to compile a three year programme of works.
+A yearly assessment of road pavement condition is carried out, and the results used to compile a three-year programme of works.
 More information is available on our Area Roads Programme page.

 You can notify us of any road problems by using our online Road Reporting Form.